Unit 2, The Quadrangle, 59 Ruchill Street, Glasgow G20 9PX

 C/o Headway Glasgow, The Renfield Centre, 260 Bath Street, Glasgow G2 4JP

-The Headway Glasgow Young Persons Group works with people with acquired brain injury, in the age range of 18-30 years old.
+The Glasgow Young Persons Group works with people with acquired brain injury (ABI) in the age range of 18-30 years old.

-For a young person living with an acquired brain injury, making connections with other young people that understand the changes is an important part of recovery.
+For a young person living with an ABI, making connections with other young people that understand the changes is an important part of recovery.
 The Young Persons Group was formed recently to provide much wanted support, information and access to social activities.

-It meets twice a month as either a social group for meals out, cinema screenings or just to try something new; or as a discussion group, which enables members to share experiences and issues related to being a younger person living with an acquired brain injury and to seek ways of overcoming challenges.
+It meets twice a month as either a social group for meals out, cinema screenings or just to try something new; or as a discussion group, which enables members to share experiences and issues related to being a younger person living with an ABI and to seek ways of overcoming challenges.

 C/o Wishaw Volunteer Centre, 84 Main St, Wishaw ML2 7AB